github-education-resources/classroom/README.md

 Running Ruby natively on Windows is hard if not impossible.
 The best bet on Windows is to use the self-contained environment described above.

 ### Setup GitHub Classroom

-If you are using the self-contained docker image, you already did the setup up above.
-Otherwise, follow these instructions.

 We follow the [script to rule them all](https://github.com/github/scripts-to-rule-them-all) principle, so all you need to do is run: